andryblack/ketlaer/README.txt

 Runtime enviroment (on realtek):
 ================================

-Make a symbolic /usr/local/etc/ketlaer to point to a r/w mounted usb-drive with the ketlaer build or a samba mount of the builded /usr/local/etc/ketlaer.
+Make a symbolic link /usr/local/etc/ketlaer to point to a r/w mounted usb-drive with the ketlaer build or a samba mount of the builded /usr/local/etc/ketlaer.

 Set the following environment: